blakeaw/pysb-pkpd/README.md

 # Contact

-Please open a [GitHub Issue](https://github.com/blakeaw/pysb-pkpd/issues) to report any problems/bugs or make any comments, suggestions, or feature requests.
+ * **Issues** :bug: : Please open a [GitHub Issue](https://github.com/blakeaw/pysb-pkpd/issues) to report any problems/bugs with the code or its execution, or to make any feature requests.

+ * **Discussions** :grey_question: : If you have questions, suggestions, or want to discuss anything else related to the project, feel free to use the [pysb-pkpd Discussions](https://github.com/blakeaw/pysb-pkpd/discussions) board.

 ------